harindukorala/OrleansIoT/README.md

 How To Run the Sample Application (Map Reducer application to calculate the Mean total acceleration per second from AMPC raw data set)

 1. git clone the repository
-2. Open the HelloWorld.sln from Visual Studio
+2. Open the OrleansIoTPlatform.sln from Visual Studio
 3. Build the Solution
-4. Run Project Silo
+4. Run Project SiloHost
 5. Open a web browser and navigate to localhost:8080 for the Orleans Dashboard
-6. Open a CMD
-7. Navigate to the projectlocation\src
-8. Type the following command : dotnet run --project OrleansClient press Enter
+6. Run Project OrleansClient

 (Default Configuration Settings : Silo and Client both running on the local machine)